2023 Best Biomathematics & Bioinformatics Schools in Michigan

 Full Biomathematics & Bioinformatics at Western Michigan University Report

 A rank of #3 on this year’s list means Michigan Technological University is a great place for biomathematics and bioinformatics students.
-Michigan Tech is a medium-sized public school located in the remote town of Houghton.
+Michigan Tech is a moderately-sized public school located in the town of Houghton.

-Out of the 6 schools in Michigan that were part of this year’s ranking, University of Michigan - Ann Arbor landed the # 4 spot on the list.
-Located in the midsize city of Ann Arbor, U-M is a public college with a fairly large student population.
+You’ll join some of the best and brightest minds around you if you attend University of Michigan - Ann Arbor.
+The school came in at #4 on this year’s Best Biomathematics & Bioinformatics Schools in Michigan list.
+Located in the midsize city of Ann Arbor, U-M is a public college with a very large student population.

 Full Biomathematics & Bioinformatics at University of Michigan - Ann Arbor Report